 Person receiving majority of votes or most votes nominated or elected; measure adopted by majority of votes; when measure conflicts.
 (1) In the elections declared in section [???] the voters shall be asked to rank their choices of candidates as described in section [???] and the Secretary of State shall tabulate those votes according to ranked choice voting as described in section [???].
 For all other elections when one person is to be nominated for or elected to an office, the person receiving the highest number of votes shall be nominated or elected.
 When more than one person is to be nominated for or elected to a single office, the persons receiving the higher number of votes shall be nominated or elected.
 This subsection does not apply to a candidate for election to an office at a general election if the election for the office must be held at a special election as described in ORS 254.650.

 [section ???]
 Elections using ranked choice voting: (1) Ranked choice voting shall be used in general and special elections for statewide and Congressional offices including: United States Senator, United States Representative to Congress, Governor, State Senator, and State Representative.
-Any county or municipality is allowed to use ranked choice voting in any of its single-winner elections, and any political party is allowed to use it in any primary election.
+Any county or municipality is allowed to use ranked choice voting in any of its single-winner elections.

 [section ???]
 Ballots used in ranked choice voting: (1) In an election for which ranked choice voting is used the ballot must be simple and easy to understand and allow a voter to rank candidates for an office in order of preference.
 Ranking level one is the highest ranking, ranking level two is the next-highest ranking, and so on up to the number of candidates or up to a limit that is specified for that jurisdiction.
 If not otherwise specified a limit of five ranking levels is used.

-(2) A voter may include no more than one write-in candidate among that voter's ranked choices for each office.
-A voter may mark more than one candidate at the same ranking level.
-A voter is not required to mark a ranking level for every candidate.
-A voter is not required to use every available ranking level.
+(2) A voter may mark more than one candidate at the same ranking level.
+If a voter does not assign a candidate to any ranking level, the least-preferred ranking level is used.
 If paper ballots are used and a voter marks more than one ranking level for the same candidate, the most-preferred of the marked ranking levels is used.
-If a voter does not assign a candidate to any ranking level, the least-preferred ranking level is used.
-Skipped ranking levels are allowed because they do not affect the results.
+A voter may include no more than one write-in candidate among that voter's ranked choices for each office.

 (4) “Pairwise comparison” means a one-on-one comparison between any two candidates that counts how many ballots indicate a preference for one of the two candidates over the other candidate and how many ballots have the opposite preference.
 The candidate with the larger pairwise count is the winner in this pair and the candidate with the smaller pairwise count is the loser in this pair.
 If both pairwise counts are the same then neither candidate wins and neither candidate loses this pairwise comparison.

-(5) If the elimination round does not have a pairwise losing candidate then the least-popular candidate is the candidate with the smallest vote count among the continuing candidates where only the highest-ranked continuing candidate on each ballot is counted.
-If two or more continuing candidates are tied with the same smallest vote count then the tie is resolved using the process explained in [section ???]
+(5) If the elimination round does not have a pairwise losing candidate then the least-popular candidate is the continuing candidate who has the smallest support count as explained in paragraph (2).

-(6) If a voter writes in the name of a write-in candidate, all the other ballots on which that candidate's name is not written are interpreted as if the write-in candidate is at the ranking level below the lowest-ranked candidate on each ballot.
+(6) If a voter writes in the name of a write-in candidate, all the other ballots on which that candidate's name is not written are interpreted as if the write-in candidate is at the lowest ranking level shown on the ballot.

-(7) At the start of tabulation if the counts prior to the first elimination round include multiple candidates who clearly are not popular and the results will not change by eliminating all those candidates together then those candidates can be eliminated together in the first elimination round.
+(7) At the start of tabulation, if preliminary counting information indicates that one or more candidates are clearly not popular according to criteria previously approved by the Secretary of State, and if the results will not change by eliminating all these unpopular candidates together, then these unpopular candidates can be eliminated together in the first elimination round.

 [section ???]
 Resolving a tie during elimination rounds: (1) If there is a tie in an elimination round then the tied continuing candidate who has the largest pairwise opposition count is eliminated as the least-popular candidate.
 If there is still a tie then the tied continuing candidate who has the smallest pairwise support count is eliminated as the least-popular candidate.
 If there is still a tie then the court that has jurisdiction over the election shall choose which of the tied candidates is to be eliminated.
 After the tie is resolved the elimination rounds are continued.